tjandro93/p5js-sketches/sketch-schematics/README.md

 # TODO

-Create a schematic to fork a sketch
+- Create a schematic to fork a sketch
+- Create a schematic to generate a "plotter" sketch